 It can also optionally expose an external AXI4 port, which can be attached to

 To learn more about adding MMIO peripherals, check out the MMIO Peripherals section.

 You can also add DMA devices that read and write directly from the memory

 system.
 These are attached to the

 connect vendor-supplied AXI4 DMA devices through an AXI4 to TileLink converter.

-To learn more about adding DMA devices, see the Adding a DMA port section of Adding an Accelerator/Device.
+To learn more about adding DMA devices, see the Adding a DMA Device section.